space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 If you were previously following our **"Setting up a Development Environment"** guide, you probably already have Git installed.
 If not, go to [their website](https://git-scm.org) and install it now.
 This will install the Git backend, as well as Git Bash (a command line interface or CLI for interacting with Git) if you select that option-- it's one of the many ways you can actually use Git.

 If you're on Linux, you'll probably just be using Git through your terminal or whichever IDE you've chosen, and chances are you have it installed already.
-If not, feel free to head to (https://git-scm.com/download/linux) and find your distribution's instructions for installation.
+If not, feel free to head to [Git for Linux](https://git-scm.com/download/linux) and find your distribution's instructions for installation.

 I highly recommend at least trying Git Bash (as will a lot of our developers), but there are friendlier alternatives many use that I'll be showing steps for here as well: